Biden plans to stay home, testing limits of virtual campaign

 Yvette Simpson, who leads the progressive group Democracy for America, said she’s “very concerned” she cannot see “how we’re going to engage people.”
 She said the campaign has squandered time since Biden took command of the primary in early March.

-House Minority Whip Jim Clyburn of South Carolina, a close Biden friend whose endorsement helped spur his run of primary victories, said he’s “very worried” about Democrats building a voter turnout operation that balances in-person voting with absentee balloting.
+House Majority Whip Jim Clyburn of South Carolina, a close Biden friend whose endorsement helped spur his run of primary victories, said he’s “very worried” about Democrats building a voter turnout operation that balances in-person voting with absentee balloting.

 Clyburn, however, emphasized that it’s not Biden’s place to worry over the details.

-Note: This story has been corrected to show that Clyburn is the House majority whip, not the minority whip.